Symmetry and Evolution in Quantum Gravity: General Argument

 The second criterion relates to the type of variation used to define the variational principle.
 If the variational principle is one in which no conditions are imposed on the degree of freedom we say it is a \textit{free variation} (for that degree of freedom).
-This occurs when the degree of freedom in question has no physical interpretation in the system.
+From a technical point of view, this will mean imposing that the action be \emph{completely} independent of the degree of freedom in question.
+As explained in section~\ref{sec:Classical Gauge Theory}, at the classical level, this can be achieved by requiring that the momentum of that degree of freedom vanish (on top of the standard Euler--Lagrange relations).\footnote{Note that this is a \emph{stronger} requirement then requiring that the variation of that degree of freedom on the endpoints of the variation is free, as suggested in \cite{barbour_el_al:physical_dof}.} These conditions should be enforced when the degree of freedom in question has no physical interpretation in the system.
 That is, the degree of freedom was introduced into the theory for mathematical or conceptual convenience, and, thus, there is no physical input from the characteristic behaviour of the system to constrain the relevant variable's value.
 There also exists an alternative type of variational principle that is such that it \textit{does} put definite restrictions on the degree of freedom in question.
 These restrictions are derived directly from the characteristic behaviour of the system.
 We will call these kinds of variations \emph{fixed} and will describe how to implement them in explicit examples in Section~\ref{sec:Noether}.
-Our two criteria can now be used to classify degrees of freedom and symmetries into the following five cases:
+Our two criteria can now be used to classify degrees of freedom and symmetries into the following five cases:\footnote{This list is not intend to be exhaustive, but rather cover all cases of physical interest.}